How to easily change a rivet on a snowshoe

 -

-Hold the washer with a vise grip to prevent it from rotating.
+Hold the washer with locking pliers to prevent it from spinning.

 -

-Use a drill bit the exact size of the rivet, 3/16 or 1/4, to drill through the rivet.
+Use a drill bit that matches the exact size of the rivet (3/16" or 1/4") to drill out the rivet.

 -

-Lightly oil the rivet head, then drill slowly through the center.
+Apply a small amount of oil into the rivet hole, then slowly drill through the center.

 -

-Hold the drill firmly and adjust the speed to avoid overheating.
+Hold the drill firmly at low speed to prevent material overheating.

 .jpg)